-Specialist graduate professional study of information technology is divided into two groups of courses.
+Professional graduate study of information technology is divided into two groups of courses.

-The first group consists of the core subjects (mathematics, languages, systems, social sciences) where the professional specialist information technology engineer achieves advanced knowledge that is necessary for continuously monitoring the advancement of engineering in the field of IT.
+The first group consists of the core subjects (mathematics, languages, systems, social sciences) where the professional information technology engineer achieves advanced knowledge that is necessary for continuously monitoring the advancement of engineering in the field of IT.

-The second group consists of elective specialist courses, and their content is improved according to professional requirements, each generation of students is given the opportunity to master particular contemporary technology and to accomplish the possibility of joining the work process without additional training.
+The second group consists of elective specialist courses, and their content is improved according to professional requirements.
+Each generation of students is given the opportunity to master particular contemporary technology and to accomplish the possibility of joining the work process without additional training.

-This dual approach is in line with the latest findings, which are aimed at training the professional specialist engineer to continuously monitor the progress of information technology.
+This dual approach is in line with the latest findings, which are aimed at training the professional engineer to continuously monitor the progress in information technology.

 This level also has two modes of study.

-Full-time students study for two years with full annual requirements of 60 ECTS credits.

-Part-time students study for three years and have an annual requirement of approximately 45 ECTS credits.
+Full-time students study for two years with full annual workload of 60 ECTS credits.
+Part-time students study for three years and have an annual workload of approximately 45 ECTS credits.

-At the end of the study, the student acquires 120 ECTS credits, which means, in addition to the professional study credits, a total of 300 ECTS credits.
-At the end of the study the student receives the academic title: Specialist Engineer of Information Technology.
+At the end of the study, the student acquires 120 ECTS credits, which means, in addition to the undergraduate study credits, a total of 300 ECTS credits.
+At the end of the study the student receives the academic title: Professional Specialist Engineer of Information Technology.

-Students choose one of the three specializations of the study:
+Students choose one of the following three majors:

-- a) designing user software support and information systems is advanced from the level of professional study, which includes: - basic bachelor training in programming and program implementation, to the level of the specialist graduate study that trains the professional specialist engineer to independently apply the paradigms of software engineering, management of software projects and to independently perform complex tasks of implementing software systems, and - databases, web applications and information systems design, at the specialist level.
-Trains the professional specialist engineer for the implementation and management of complex information systems based on modern technologies and to actively advance the technology of information systems. - b) integration and maintenance of computer systems and networks is advanced from the level of the professional study, which provides knowledge which is important for work in stages of installation, usage and expansion of computer equipment and software support, and for designing and implementing computer networks, to the level of specialist studies that trains the professional specialist engineer for strategic computer security and efficiency management, and mastering the complex technologies of fine-tuning, monitoring and controlling computer systems, - c) embedded and mobile computers is a new specialization derived partly from Programming, and partly from the course Computer Systems, which trains professional specialist engineers for work on the increasingly important segment of small mobile and embedded computers.
+a) designing user software support and information systems: trains the professional specialist engineer to independently apply the paradigms of software engineering, management of software projects and to independently perform complex tasks of implementing software systems. databases, web applications and information systems design, at the specialist level.
+Trains the professional specialist engineer for the implementation and management of complex information systems based on modern technologies.

+- a) integration and maintenance of computer systems and networks: provides knowledge which is important for work in stages of installation, usage and expansion of computer equipment and software support, and for designing and implementing computer networks.
+Trains the professional specialist engineer for strategic computer security and efficiency management, and mastering the complex technologies of fine-tuning, monitoring and controlling computer systems, - b) embedded and mobile computers is a new specialization derived partly from Programming and partly from Computer Systems.
+Trains the professional specialist engineer for work on the increasingly important segment of small mobile and embedded computers.
 Professional specialist engineers who choose to specialize in embedded computers will learn to design and implement software solutions for control systems and mobile computers, and to design dedicated connection hardware

-In order to apply for this college, candidates must have a three or four year high school degree.
-The classification procedure is followed through on the basis of high school achievement and an interview with the candidate.
+In order to apply for this college, candidates must have a three or four-year high school degree.
+The classification procedure is based on high school achievement and an interview with the candidate.